cazala/synaptic/README.md

 ##Neuron

 Neurons are the basic unit of the neural network.
-They can be connected together, or used to gate connetions between other neurons.
+They can be connected together, or used to gate connections between other neurons.
 A Neuron can perform basically 4 operations: project connections, gate connections, activate and propagate.

 ######project